AnanyaKumar/lambda-plus-plus/_posts/2015-05-13-final-writeup.md

 The nodes resume executing code outside of the Sequence library identically (the execution paths converge).

-Advantages: The above 'symmetric' architecture allows for arbitrary lambda functions.
+A huge advantage is that the above 'symmetric' architecture allows for arbitrary lambda functions.
 Most other architectures require communicating lambda functions across nodes.